Tag Archive for: #codingforkids

 We give your child a head start

-computer terms for dummiesALSO….A FREE GIFT for You!
+computer terms for dummies Every Child Needs CodingALSO…A FREE GIFT for You!

 If you haven’t already we are offering our “techie” dictionary.
 THE “TECHIE” DICTIONARY FOR PARENTS WHO DON’T UNDERSTAND THEIR KIDS’ COMPUTER JARGON.
-Have you heard your children use words like, Scratch, MMO, Javascript, Minecraft Mods, Github, Raspberry Pi, Arduino, or even Java?
-Well… we’ve compiled a list of the TOP 70 computer jargon words you absolutely need to know as a parent in this FREE parents guide.
+Have you heard your children use words like Scratch, MMO, Javascript, Minecraft Mods, Github, Raspberry Pi, Arduino, or even Java?
+Well… we’ve compiled a list of the TOP 70 computer jargon words you need to know as a parent in this FREE parents guide.
 Think of it as a “computer terms for dummies” type read, but entertaining!
 CLAIM IT HERE.

 Don’t Let Your Kids Waste Another Summer!
 Take Coding Classes This Summer